Who Can Register to Vote in Maryland?

 Why Is It Important To Keep My Address Up To Date?

-Moving from one address to another even within Montgomery County may mean that you are in a different election district for congressional races (U.S. House of Representatives), legislative races (Maryland State Senators and Delegates), County Council, and Board of Education.
+Moving from one address to another even within Montgomery County may mean that you are in a different election district for congressional races (U.S. House of Representatives), legislative races (Maryland State Senators and Delegates), and County Council.
 See Election Maps.
 Keeping your address up to date with the Board of Elections means you will receive the correct ballot with candidates who represent your new residence.

 Should I Register With A Party?